 With so many unhealthy condiments out there, it’s hard to find something to flavor your favorite sandwiches and meats without adding extra calories and less-than-healthy ingredients to your diet.
-Well, meet horseradish, a root vegetable that’s loaded with antioxidants and important nutrients, earning it a well-deserved spot as your new go-to topping.
+Well, meet horseradish root, a vegetable that’s loaded with antioxidants and important nutrients, earning it a well-deserved spot as your new go-to topping.

 Are there any health benefits to horseradish?
 And is horseradish good for you?

 Emerging research has unearthed a number of powerful benefits associated with this incredible ingredient, reporting that it could protect against bacterial infections, promote healthy digestion, reduce inflammation and more.

 So is horseradish good for blood pressure?
 Is it good for your liver, and are there any other health benefits found in this cruciferous veggie?